Studying ICT at Tollbar helps our students develop the skills and knowledge required to help them compete in the modern, digital world.

 Please explore these pages to find out more about what we offer.

-There are currently seven dedicated ICT classrooms equipped for multi-media design and general ICT work.
+Currently there are seven dedicated ICT classrooms equipped for multi-media design and general ICT work.
 All the classrooms have projectors.
-Resources are always being reviewed and updated; recently a fully digital recording studio has been purchased along with various music and sound production equipment including a studio quality condenser mike and several Digital Audio Workstations.
+Resources are always being reviewed and updated; recently a fully digital recording studio has been purchased along with various music and sound production equipment including a studio quality condenser microphone and several Digital Audio Workstations.
 We also have several digital and analogue cameras for video and still pictures and also have graphics tablets for multimedia and technical drawing packages.

 Our main resource is our vast array of software.
 For instance, we have access to the latest version of Adobe's Creative Studio 4 (CS4) including: